mpolitano/bounded-exhaustive-api-testgen/README.md

 - Number of structures visited (**explored**) during generation

 Besides the order of presentation, the relationship between these data and those presented in **Table 1** of **Section 4.1** of the paper for each case study (see below, list of case studies, each with its corresponding short name), is completely straightforward.
+The precomputed builder methods used to run the experiments reported in the mentioned table are stored in `scripts/config/<benchmark>/builder/<case study>` file,  for each `<benchmark>` and `<case study>`.

 ### Available case studies